 I flipped through the book and landed on her pomegranate glazed lamb chops recipe and then a few pages later I saw her magical herb tahini sauce.
 I knew I wanted to make both, so I decided to go with simple grilled lamb chops with the magical herb tahini sauce first.

 I want to put this magical herb tahini sauce on everything.
-The Israeli couscous goes really well with this recipe.
-It is one of my daughter’s favorite things to eat.
+The Israeli couscous goes really well with this recipe too.
 Feel free to sub any other starch or grain if you like.

-What I love about this magical herb tahini sauce is how versatile it is.
+What I love about this herbed tahini sauce is how versatile it is.
 You can use any variety of fresh herbs in it, I used basil from my garden and it went perfectly with these grilled lamb chops.
-My kids even loved this dinner!
-They are pretty adventurous eaters, really not picky at all, unless it is something super spicy.
-I know when my kids ask me to make something again, its a solid meal.

 For the Magical Herb Tahini Sauce